A faithful reimplementation of the University of Seville method

 Overcast Daylight Autonomy

-The percentage of occupied time a point stays at or above the target illuminance (typically 300 lx) under overcast skies — the worst-case daylight scenario.
+The percentage of occupied time a point meets or beats the target illuminance (typically 300 lx) under an overcast sky, the worst case for daylight.

-DAo = 50% → half the occupied hours need no electric light.
+DAo = 50% → for half the working day no electric light is needed.

 Continuous Overcast Daylight Autonomy

-A nuanced version that also credits partial daylight: a point at 150 lx against a 300 lx target contributes 0.5 instead of being discarded.
+A finer version that also credits partial daylight: a point at 150 lx against a 300 lx target contributes 0.5 instead of being discarded.

 Three ways to calculate